Gaston Borch (1871-1926)

 There are several concerts through the weekend July 6-8, 1900, as a Scandinavian music festival.
 Both Mr. and Mrs. Gaston Borch performed.
 St Paul Globe: "Professor Gaston Borch of Chicago contributed a cello solo in his usual artistic manner."

 On 22 April 1901, Borch submitted a patent application for a piano attachment.
 At that time, he lived in 924 1/2 East Second Street, Duluth, Minnesota.
 This was announced, as the Sonorite Piano Attachment, d on 13 October 1901 in a St Paul paper.
+(The attachment was a set of metal fins attached to the back of an upright piano to make it project sound better.)

 On 10 October 1901, he performed in Syracuse New York.
 The paper says he arrived after living in Duluth for two years.